vielmetti/commonplace/content/radio/fm-broadcast/wxyt.md

 Mostly noisy sports talk radio, but when the Tigers are playing, they're the flagship FM station.

-I can pick up 97.1 FM on my home SDR setup, but there is not any current FM listening post nearby in its range.
+I can pick up 97.1 FM on my home SDR setup.
 If you are looking for Tigers baseball and don't have a hardware radio, try WTKA 1050 Ann Arbor.

+Global Tuners in Pontiac, MI: https://www.globaltuners.com/receiver/1460/js2